cbeach/leisurely_script/notes/architecture.md

     - Stub with methods for getting players (current, previous, next, all, etc.)
 3. MoveAction
 4. LegalMove
-    - Requirese Game to have an apply method
+    - Requires Game to have an applyMove method
 5. Piece
 6. GameResult
 7. EndConditions